Neckbreaker: Cradle elevated neckbreaker

 In this variation of a muscle buster, which focuses more of the attack on the neck, a wrestler holds the opponent upside-down, with both legs hooked and with the back of the opponent's neck against the wrestler's shoulder, and then drops to a kneeling or sitting position so that the opponent’s neck hits against the shoulder.
 It is usually performed against an opponent who is sitting on the top turnbuckle.
-R-Truth used this during his TNA stint as the Consquence.
+R-Truth used this during his TNA stint as the Consequence.

 Crucifix elevated neckbreaker

 The move sees a wrestler places the opponent's head in between their legs, then grabs the opponent's stomach, lifts the opponent over their shoulder, and holds both their arms in a cross position over their head.
 The wrestler finally runs or falls while holding the opponent's neck and dropping them in their back of the neck.
 Former WWE superstar JTG uses this as the Brooklyn's Edge.
+A spinning version of this move also exist which instead sees the wrestler with one arm over the opponent's neck while spinning in place using the centripetal force of the opponent to render them near vertical before falling backwards, slamming the opponent's neck across their shoulder or the ground.